yongtao-wang/collab-todo/services/collab/README.md

 2025-01-26 10:30:45,124 INFO [pubsub_listener] Received Pub/Sub: item_added for list xyz789
 2025-01-26 10:30:45,125 INFO [pubsub_listener] Broadcasting item_added to room xyz789
 ```

+### **Testing**

+The service uses `pytest` for testing, pytest-cov to analyze coverage.

+> You need to connect to a Redis instance to properly run the full tests, otherwise Lua script testing will be skipped.

+There are two notices for Lua script testing:

+1. The configuration uses DB 15 to run test, which is a temporary solution.
+Beware not to store production data in it.
+2. Pub/Sub listener will capture events from test run.
+If you test with real list_id, any updates will be broadcasted to the clients, so beware with test data.

+TODO - Improve test isolation

+- Isolate testing Redis
+  - Use a separate Redis instance for tests only (Docker container)
+  - fakeredis doesn't support TIME command, need to mock this function to use fakeredis
+- Pass in a testing channel to Lua script, so that Pub/Sub listener will not response to testing events.

 ---